konflux-ci/e2e-tests/README.md

 # Specifications

 * Instrumented tests with ginkgo v2 framework.
-Find more info: <https://docs.google.com/document/d/1h28ZknXRsTLPNNiOjdHIO-F2toCzq4xoZDXbfYaBdoQ/edit#heading=h.ptojc6n4azyr>
+Find more info [here](https://docs.google.com/document/d/1h28ZknXRsTLPNNiOjdHIO-F2toCzq4xoZDXbfYaBdoQ/edit#heading=h.ptojc6n4azyr).
 * Use client-go to connect to Openshift Cluster.
 * Ability to run the E2E tests everywhere; locally, Openshift Cluster, OSD...
 * Writes out a junit XML/JSON file with tests results to a custom directory by using `--ginkgo.junit(or json)-report` flag.